bergie/hallo/README.md

 ## Contributing

 Hallo is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/), a simple language that compiles into JavaScript.
-To generate the JavaScript code from Hallo sources, run:
+To generate the JavaScript code to `examples/hallo.js` from Hallo sources, run:

-    $ coffee -c -o examples *.coffee
+    $ cake build

 Hallo development is coordinated using Git.
 Just fork the [Hallo repository on GitHub](https://github.com/bergie/hallo) and [send pull requests](http://help.github.com/pull-requests/).